 There are a lot of really great vinyl flooring brands currently on the market.
 It is quickly becoming a popular option, so manufacturers are invested in producing quality options.
 But our favorite brands that we recommend are Karndean Korlok, Armstrong PRZYM, and COREtec Plus.

 Karndean Korlok is currently the gold standard as far as vinyl flooring is concerned.
-It comes with a 20 mil wear layer and lifetimes warranty, and is relatively affordable at around $4.00-$5.-00 per square foot.
+It comes with a 20 mil wear layer and a lifetime warranty and is relatively affordable at around $4.00-$5.-00 per square foot.

 Can You Put Heavy Furniture On Vinyl Plank Flooring?